LongVN99/Milestone_Project_3/README.md

 * All links were tested.
 Internal links all work.
 External links all work and open in new window.
 * The data displayed correctly, all buttons link to a correct destination.
 * All the pages are responsive on all screen sizes.
+* If user hasn't log in and enters in the url an link which are allowed for logged user such as add_book, this user will be direct to log in page with a message "You must log in first".

 ### Bugs
 #### Fixed
 * Add book doesn't display correctly on mobile (responsive fixed)
 * Footer is always on the bottom of the web. (add 100vh for body content)
+* User who hasn't log in can't enter the page which is allowed for logged account only

 ## Strategy